LaunchCodeEducation/java-web-development/docs/_sources/appendices/sql-install.rst.txt

 The convenient thing about using the Windows installer is that our GUI client for the course is bundled in the install, so now we can open up MySQL Workbench.
 MySQL Workbench will automatically scan for available MySQL servers.
-Yours should appear on the home screen.
+Your local server should appear on the home screen.
 Double click and enter your password to get going!